-After spending the last few months hiking in his home county of the Vale of Glamorgan, Rhys' journey continues to other parts of Cymru.
+After spending the last year hiking in his home county of the Vale of Glamorgan, Rhys' journey continues to other parts of Cymru.

 Walking in Llanharan, Wales